Policies and procedures at an institution as complex as Tufts University are regularly under review and subject to revision.

 Tufts University’s Privacy Statement and Terms and Conditions of Use disclose the privacy practices for tufts.edu and other Tufts websites that refer to the statement.
-The University has also prepared several European Economic Area (EEA) Privacy Statements that provide information about how Tufts collects, uses and otherwise processes personal data and about rights provided under the General Data Protection Regulation (GDPR).
+The University has also prepared several European Economic Area (EEA) and United Kingdom (UK) Privacy Statements that provide information about how Tufts collects, uses and otherwise processes personal data and about rights provided under the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.
 Additional privacy statements have also been prepared by individual University departments and offices and are available from them.

 Information Stewardship and Information Technology Policies

 The Information Stewardship Policy outlines the actions all members of the Tufts community are expected to follow when working with university information.
 Supporting policies focus on using information systems, classifying and handling data, and roles and responsibilities for data.
 Additional policies establish requirements for using 2 Factor Authentication (2FA), email, the Tufts network and other IT resources, such as Tufts Box, cloud services, and passwords.
 The Information Security Program provides for the university’s compliance with the Massachusetts data privacy laws and regulations.

 The Accessible Digital Technologies Procurement Protocol is designed to make sure that any digital technology is evaluated for accessibility before the university enters into a purchase agreement.
 Please refer to the ADT Procurement Protocol.